 The National Register of Historic Places is the official federal listing of significant historic, architectural, and archaeological resources.
 The Washington Heritage Register identifies and documents significant historic and prehistoric resources throughout Washington at the state level.
 The new Heritage Barn Register was established in May of 2007 and was designed to specifically recognize agricultural resources in the state.
 To date over 10,300 properties represented by over 2,400 listings have been added to the three registers.

 Although DAHP strongly encourages the preservation of National and State Register properties, listing offers no protection against alteration or demolition.
 Private owners of National and State Register properties using private funds may alter or demolish these properties within existing local building regulations.
 Projects involving federal or state agency actions are reviewed by DAHP with the goal of preserving historic resources whenever possible.
+Note that some grants will require State and/or National Register listing or barn listing to be eligible to qualify for a grant.

 Each register is reviewed for listing by the Washington State Advisory Council on Historic Preservation (ACHP), which is comprised of citizens knowledgeable in Washington's history, archaeology, and architecture.
 The nine member board reviews nominations to the registers three times a year, at various locations across the state.
+Plesae note that listing requires owner consent.

 DAHP staff is available to assist with the initial assessments of eligibility of properties to the registers and to provide guidance in the completion of register nominations.